Garibaldi Resources (CVE:GGI) Trading Up 43.3% – Here’s Why

 Garibaldi Resources Corp.
-(CVE:GGI – Get Free Report) shares rose 43.3% during mid-day trading on Wednesday .
-The company traded as high as C$0.22 and last traded at C$0.22.
-Approximately 969,505 shares changed hands during trading, an increase of 269% from the average daily volume of 263,071 shares.
+(CVE:GGI – Get Free Report) was up 43.3% during mid-day trading on Thursday .
+The stock traded as high as C$0.22 and last traded at C$0.22.
+Approximately 970,124 shares were traded during trading, an increase of 251% from the average daily volume of 276,100 shares.
 The stock had previously closed at C$0.15.

 Garibaldi Resources Company Profile